AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/create-a-document-approval.md

 ---
 # Create a document review or approval request

-You can request approval from other users or teams for a document in Adobe Workfront, or request they review a document without needing to approve it.
+cYou can request approval from other users or teams for a document in Adobe Workfront, or request they review a document without needing to approve it.

 >[!IMPORTANT]
 >